wp-plugins/teachpress/readme.txt

 [See teachPress shortcode reference](http://mtrv.wordpress.com/teachpress/shortcode-reference/)

 == Changelog ==
+= 3.1.7 - (18.09.2012) =
+* New: Allow articles as linked source
+* New: Introduce some functions of the planned teachpress 4 API (i.e. tp_is_user_subscribed)
+* New: Don't load admin functions in the frontend
 = 3.1.6 - (03.08.2012) =
 * Changed: Update for slovak translation
 = 3.1.5 - (01.08.2012) =